leanderseige/detektiiif/README.md

 # detektIIIF

 This is a chrome extension to discover IIIF resources and links in websites.
-It is just a proof-of-concept, it is work not-in-progress-anymore and it surely will contain bugs.
+It is just a proof-of-concept, it is experimental, work-in-progress and it surely will contain bugs.
 I would like to inspire people to build extensions like this for popular browsers.
 Please do it better than I did.

 ![Screenshot](detektiiif5.png)